 - Animated cover images

-I would highly recommend improvmx.com, which is free.
+Another email solution is improvmx.com, which is free.
 All emails to your domain can be forwarded to a single email address.
 The only caveat is that you have one shot at making the setting on improvmx.
-I made a mistake in the email address to forward to and as of writing this post, I haven’t been able to modify their record.
-Thus, I’m back to hover’s email-forwarding service.
+I made a mistake in the email address to forward to and as of the post date, I haven’t been able to modify their record.

 Last but not least, is filling webpages with content or making a blog post.
 HTML, the language to markup webpages looks as shown below.
 Those opening and closing